rubaiyathabib/Data-Portfolio/README.md

 ### 1. Hotel Revenue Analysis Using SQL & Power BI

-- **Overview**: Analyzed hotel revenue data to identify trends in room occupancy, pricing, and revenue over time.
+- **Overview**: Analyzed hotel revenue data from 2022, working with over 50,000 records to identify trends in room occupancy, pricing, and revenue generation.
 - **Tools Used**: SQL (for data extraction and cleaning), Power BI (for data visualization).
 - **Key Insights**:
   - Determined which room types and seasons generated the highest revenue.